Supper Freak | A ’70s-style, soul-filled, funk-laden dinner show

 …but don’t expect any Harlem shakes.

-NOTE: Supper Freak is due to hold previews on Thursday 18th & Sunday 21st April, for £40pp.
-The full run begins on Thursday 2nd May, and part of the proceeds will be donated to the Black Ticket Project, an initiative created to increase access to theatre for young black people.
+NOTE: Supper Freak takes place on Thursday 2nd May.
+Tickets cost £50, and part of the proceeds will be donated to the Black Ticket Project, an initiative created to increase access to theatre for young people of colour.
 Snap them up right HERE.

 The Bloomsbury Ballroom | Victoria House, Bloomsbury Square, WC1B 4DA